Indian philosophy: Hindu traditions

 Hindu philosophy has a diversity of traditions and numerous saints and scholars, such as Adi Shankara of Advaita Vedanta school.

 Some of the earliest surviving Indian philosophical texts are the Upanishads of the later Vedic period (1000–500 BCE), which are considered to preserve the ideas of Brahmanism.
 Indian philosophical traditions are commonly grouped according to their relationship to the Vedas and the ideas contained in them.
 The origins of Jainism remain enigmatic, with scholarly consensus divided between pre-Vedic roots, parallel development alongside Vedic civilization or post-Vedic emergence.
 The historical presence of its 23rd Tirthankara, Parshvanatha in the 8th-7th century BCE provides one of the earliest anchors of the tradition.
 Despite the accepted historicity of Parshvanath, the historical claims such as the link between him and Mahavira, whether Mahavira renounced in the ascetic tradition of Parshvanatha, and other biographical details have led to different scholarly conclusions.
 Doubts about Parshvanatha's historicity are also supported by the oldest Jain texts, which present Mahavira with sporadic mentions of ancient ascetics and teachers without specific names (such as sections 1.4.1 and 1.6.3 of the Acaranga Sutra).
 Even the early archaeological finds, such as the statues and reliefs near Mathura, lack iconography such as lions and serpents.
 Buddhism also originated at the end of the Vedic period.
 These traditions drew upon already established Brahmanical concepts, states Wiltshire, to communicate their own distinct doctrines.

 Hindu philosophy classify Indian philosophical traditions as either orthodox (āstika) or heterodox (nāstika), depending on whether they accept the authority of the Vedas and the theories of brahman and ātman found therein.
 Besides these, the "heterodox" schools that do not accept the authority of the Vedas include Buddhism, Jainism, Ajivika and Charvaka.
+According to P.T.
+Raju, whilst heterodox schools rejected the label 'Vaidika' (derived from the Veda) due to a rejection of Vedic sacrifice, they accepted a broader term of 'Aryadharma' which also encompassed Hindu philosophies.

 This orthodox-heterodox terminology is a scholarly construct found in later Indian sources (and in Western sources on Indian thought) and not all of these sources agree on which system should be considered "orthodox".
 As such there are various heresiological systems in Indian philosophy.
 Some traditions see "orthodox" as a synonym for "theism" and "heterodox" as a synonym for atheism.
 Other Hindu sources argue that certain systems of Shaiva tantra should be considered heterodox due to its deviations from the Vedic tradition.

 One of the most common list of Hindu orthodox schools is the "six philosophies" (ṣaḍ-darśana), which are: